diku-dk/futhark/docs/error-index.rst

-This error occurs when you define a function that can never be applied, as it requires an input of a specific size, and that size is not known.
+This error occurs when you define a function that can never be applied, as it requires an input of a specific size, and that size is an :term:`unknown size`.
 Somewhat contrived example:

 .. code-block:: futhark